 This card has the rest of the circuitry needed to make a complete working computer like the original Altair 8800.
 As you can see, it's a work in progress.
 At the time the photo was taken, a few parts still hadn't been installed.

 This is still a "project in progress"; but should give you an idea of where we're at.
-And if you look at the Z80 Membership Card, you'll know where we're going!
+If you look at the Z80 Membership Card, you'll know where we're going!
 Feel free to contact us with comments, critiques, or complaints.

 Go to TOP ........
 Go to HOME ........
 Questions?
 Comments?
 Email me for details.